Arnaud-Bridier/BAoBAb/README.md

 ### Requirements

-* Input : All paired reads need to be located in the `raw_reads` folder.
+* Input : All paired reads need to be located in a `raw_reads` folder.
 * The Trimmomatic parameters need to be changed to match the analyses obtained with FastQC.

 ## Variant calling